 The Board of Directors has in terms of the requirements of Section 134(5) (e) of the Companies Act, 2013 laid down the internal financial controls.
 The Company has in place a well-defined organizational structure and adequate internal controls for efficient operations which is cognizant of applicable laws and regulations, particularly those related to protection of properties, resources and assets, and the accurate reporting of financial transactions in the financial statements.
 The company continuously upgrades these systems.
-The internal control system is supplemented by extensive internal audits, conducted by independent firm of chartered accountants, M/s.
-Dhirubhai Shah & Co.
-LLP.
+The internal control system is supplemented by extensive internal audits, conducted by independent firm of chartered accountants.